Canvas CLI

 canvas config list #

-List the variables configured for a plugin.
+List plugin variables on a Canvas instance.
 Each variable is rendered as [set] or [not set], with a (sensitive) annotation for sensitive variables.
 Values themselves are never displayed — to read a value, use the Django Admin UI (gated by managing-user permissions).

 Usage: